loopwerk/django-generic-notifications/docs/migrate.md

 # Migrate from v1 to v2

-Version two of django-generic-notifications has [a lot of improvements](https://github.com/loopwerk/django-generic-notifications/releases/tag/2.0.0), and some breaking changes in order to better support non-email digest channels.
-Most of these breaking changes will only affect you if you're writing custom channels or frequencies.
+Version 2.0.0 of django-generic-notifications has [a lot of improvements](https://github.com/loopwerk/django-generic-notifications/releases/tag/2.0.0), and some breaking changes in order to better support non-email digest channels.
+Most of these breaking changes will only affect you if you've written custom channels or frequencies.
 If you only added custom notification types, then most changes won't affect you.

 ## Renamed classes and methods